shauniebyrne/volunteerInternship/README.md

 2: Provider Information - Name, Address, Contact Information

-3: Building Information - Key is Provider Name (that way when any information is saved or used for pages, it is connected to the right provider - for instance, when a provider logs in, they can only see their buildings/units; when a coach clicks on the map to see a building, the information for the provider pops up too),
+3: Building Information - Key is Provider Name (that way when any information is saved or used for pages, it is connected to the right provider - for instance, when a provider logs in, they can only see their buildings/units; when a coach clicks on the map to see a building, the information for the provider pops up too)

 4: Unit Information - Key is Building Information (so when a building is clicked on, the unit information is connected),